Rclone

 Important

-Rclone stores the configation of remotes (cloud storage entities) by default within ~/.config/rclone.
+Rclone stores the configuration of remotes (cloud storage entities) by default within ~/.config/rclone.
 If you remove your ~/.config directory you will need to reconfigure any remotes you had previously.

 Prior to use, Rclone must be configured to work with your preferred cloud storage.
 The CRC has tested usage with both Box and Google Drive.
 Others may work but their functionality has not been tested.